Rev. Jack B. Dik

 If Mr. Rogers was right that “we are all the ages we’ve ever been”, Eric is somewhere between the ages of 12-50.
 He’s young at heart and has a keen mind.
 As our most versatile staff member, Eric is well-read in psychology, church history, Facebook, and pop-culture at the same time.
 As a student ministries director, he plans playful activities, annually takes all generations to Guatemala, and even teaches catechism.
 When he is not tending or teaching youth, you will find him enjoying time with his family, at a Tigers game, or playing disc golf.

 Director of Children's Ministrieschristas@georgetowncrc.org

-Christa Schout is the newest member of our staff.
-Christa loves kids and being part of the moments in their growing and maturing as disciples.
-Christa was born and raised in Hudsonville but has a big heart and passion for global missions.
-Christa is a student at Calvin Seminary pursuing a Master of Arts degree.
+Christa Schout loves kids and being part of the moments in their growing and maturing as disciples.
+Christa has lived in Hudsonville her whole life, but loves to travel and see how God is working around the world.
+Christa is a student at Cornerstone University pursuing a Master of Arts degree.
 She loves playing games with friends, travel, baking, and books; particularly Nancy Drew books.

 Director of Music and Worshipkatiey@georgetowncrc.org

 If you wake up in the morning and Sunday’s worship songs are playing in your head, it is probably because of Katie Yankee.
 Katie coordinates all kinds of music and volunteers at Georgetown and then blends them.
 As our worship director, she does not speak softly and carry a big stick, but she holds a small baton and speaks very fast.
 When she is not working at church, Katie spends her free time renovating the home she shares with her husband Aaron or playing golf with him (and she won’t say if she can beat him).